OPT Quantitative Research Analyst Jobs

 Research firms by their H-1B filing history

-Hedge funds, asset managers, and technology firms that regularly file H-1B petitions for quant roles are your strongest sponsorship prospects.
+Hedge funds, asset managers, and technology firms that regularly file H-1B visa petitions for quant roles are your strongest sponsorship prospects.
 Firms with established quant teams have immigration infrastructure in place, which makes transitioning from OPT to H-1B sponsorship a routine internal process rather than a new undertaking.

 Address OPT timing proactively in applications